avan06/PS4CheaterNeo/README.md

 Determine the `exponents value of the simple value of floating`. this option value is used in the query window when SimpleValues for floating point numbers is enabled.
 Cheat Engine is set to 11 (2 to the 11th power = 2^11 = plus or minus 2048). `Default value is 11`.
 (0.9.7.3)
 - `SectionViewFullRowSelect`:
 Determine whether to enable the `FullRowSelect` feature in the `SectionView` of the Query window. `Default disabled`.
 (0.9.9.1)
+- `SectionViewDetectHiddenSection`:
+Determine whether to enable automatic detection of hidden sections.
+This is currently an experimental feature.
+Default disabled.
+(0.9.9.7)
+- `LastHiddenSectionLengthHex`:
+Specify the Hex length of the last hidden section.
+This only takes effect when `SectionViewDetectHiddenSection` is enabled.
+Default value is 0x40000000.
+(0.9.9.7)

 ### HexEditor
 - `AutoRefresh`: